letstri/nixle/docs/providers/index.md

 # Providers

-Providers are the main way to setup the functionality of ScaleX.
+Providers are the main way to setup the functionality of Nixle.